AlexsLemonade/scpca-downstream-analyses/README.md

 You can install Snakemake by following the [instructions provided in Snakemake's docs](https://snakemake.readthedocs.io/en/v7.3.8/getting_started/installation.html#installation-via-conda-mamba).

-As described in the Snakemake instructions, the recommended way to install snakemake is using the conda package manager.
+Snakemake recommends installing it using the conda package manager.
-Therefore, you will want to first install [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) (we recommend the Miniconda installation).
+Here are the instructions to [install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) We recommend the Miniconda installation.

 After installing conda has been installed, you can follow the steps below to set up the bioconda and conda-forge channels and install Snakemake in an isolated environment: